 Today we are proud to provide legal advice and assistance, risk-management services and professional liability protection to over 140,000 nurses across Canada.
-Our mandate is to ensure that nurses have the legal support they require to manage the professional legal risks that may arise in their practice.
-To this end, the CNPS assists nurses by providing legal advice and assistance and educational resources to help improve patient safety in their practice.
+Our mandate is to offer Canadian nurses the legal support they require to manage the professional legal risks that may arise in their practice.
+To this end, the CNPS relies on its discretionary assistance to provide legal advice, assistance and educational resources to help improve patient safety in their practice.
 Our goal is also to keep you abreast of the most recent legal developments and to ensure that you have, at all times, the best legal resources and risk management information available as you strive to do what’s right for your patients.

 We are proud to continue the legacy of caring and support that was created by our visionary founders, and we are honoured to serve as your source of professional liability protection and legal support.
 I encourage you to contact us if you have any questions about your legal obligations or if you need legal assistance related to your nursing practice.
 We are not only here in times of crisis.
 I encourage you to use us as a resource in your day-to-day practice, not only when you are implicated in a legal proceeding.
 And with CNPS, you can speak to a real person, every time.